-Winnipeg Harvest feeds over 64,000 Manitobans each month, and nearly 43 per cent are children.
+Winnipeg Harvest provides food for more than 64,000 Manitobans each month, and nearly 41 per cent are children.
 Despite the generous food donations by individuals and businesses in Manitoba, there is never enough baby/infant formula to meet the demand.
 As a result, Winnipeg Harvest has an annual cash operating cost of $200,000 designated strictly for the purchase of infant formula.
 This cost is covered 100 per cent by First Steps.

 First Steps is a program of Winnipeg Harvest dedicated to ending child hunger in Manitoba.
 In 2007, Winnipeg Harvest began this province-wide fundraising initiative to provide hungry Manitoba babies with nutritious infant formula and baby food.

 Since 2007, First Steps has raised over $1.5 million for hungry babies in Winnipeg and Manitoba.

 Together, let’s be the first city and province in Canada to stand up and say ‘We will not let one child go to bed hungry!’